Standing (law): Standing to challenge statutes

+Standing to challenge a contract award

+Only an "interested party" has standing to challenge a federal contract award.
+In this context, an "interested party" is a company or person who bid for a contract, or a prospective bidder, whose "direct economic interest would be affected by the award of the contract" to another business.

 Ballot measures

 In Hollingsworth v.
 Perry, the Supreme Court ruled that being the proponents of a ballot measure is not by itself enough to confer legal standing.
 In that case, Proposition 8 had banned same-sex marriage in California, a ban that was ruled unconstitutional.
 The Supreme Court ruled that the proponents of Proposition 8 has no standing in court since they failed to show that they were harmed by the decision.

 State law

 State law on standing differs substantially from federal law and varies considerably from state to state.

 California

 Californians may bring "taxpayer actions" against public officials for wasting public funds through mismanagement of a government agency, where the relief sought is an order compelling the official not to waste money and fulfill his duty to protect the public fisc.